Headquarters Joint Operations Command (Australia): Current responsibilities

 Under CJOPS, HQJOC is responsible for the command and control of all Australian Defence Force operations worldwide.
-This means that each of the ADF's Combined Task Forces (CTF) and Joint Task Forces (JTF), and the Australian contingents to UN peace monitoring operations, are directly subordinate to HQJOC, and their commanders report directly to CJOPS.
+This means that each of the ADF's Task Forces (their commanders being Commander(s), Task Force, or CTF) and Joint Task Forces (JTF), and the Australian contingents to UN peace monitoring operations, are directly subordinate to HQJOC, and their commanders report directly to CJOPS.